th2-net/th2-docs/content/versions/1-7/getting-started/install-th2/2-infra-schema.md

 You can use either GitHub or GitLab for hosting the repository.

 [th2-infra-schema-demo](https://github.com/th2-net/th2-infra-schema-demo/tree/master)
-is the template repository with the predefined schemas.
+is the template repository with the predefined infra-schemas.

 Fork the [th2-infra-schema-demo](https://github.com/th2-net/th2-infra-schema-demo/tree/master)
 repository or use it as a template.
 It is either **public** or **private**.